whygee-dev/Bataille-de-cartes/README.md

 ## Heads up
-Libgdx is probably overkill for a game/simulation this simple.
+* Libgdx is probably overkill for a game/simulation this simple.
 I still went with to learn basic game dev concepts.
+* The "Fast" mode might make some computers lag/crash

 ## Credits
 Some assets were taken from here: https://opengameart.org/content/boardgame-pack